nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding companies or internship roles from companies by name: `find` <a id="c-find-c-r"></a>

+Find companies or/and roles depending on the format given.
+If only company keywords are entered, companies whose names match any of the given keywords will be displayed with all their roles.
+If only role keywords are entered, roles across all companies whose role names match any of the given keywords will be displayed.
-Find companies whose names match any of the given company keywords and contain one or more roles matching any of the given role keywords.
+If both keywords are entered, only companies with names that match any of the company keywords while containing roles whose names match any of the role keywords are displayed.

 Format: `find c/COMPANY_KEYWORD [MORE_COMPANY_KEYWORDS] r/ROLE_KEYWORD [MORE_ROLE_KEYWORDS]`